mitmedialab/PRG-Group-Map/README.md

 All of the files included in the project will be displayed in the panel on the left.
     - You can open them by either clicking on their name directly, or by selecting `Open File` in the File menu (accessed through the "hamburger" menu in the top left)

-You will mainly be expected to edit files contained with the `people/` and `categories/` directories, which are responsible for defining (information about) nodes in the group map/graph.
+You will mainly be expected to edit files contained within the `people/` and `projects/` directories, and sometimes the `themes/`, `skills`, and `roles` directories.
+The files in these directories are responsible for defining (information about) nodes in the group map/graph.

+If you are doing something more advanced and need to edit files outside of those directories, hop down to [Advanced Development]().

 ### Where You Come In